eugene-babichenko/eugene-babichenko.github.io/content/blog/2024-06-17-jekyll-to-zola.md

 ```

 If you have multiple timezones, just do that for these timezones as well.
 It can
-be done nices, but for me it was only two timezones, so I can't be bothered.
+be done nicer, but for me it was only two timezones, so I can't be bothered.

 Now we have the blog that works, but the permalinks are not the same and we need
 to fix that.